TheBrightSparkDev/Dan-says/README.md

 - The playtester advised maybe a green light or some indication you got it right.
 - will add to the to do list.
 - The timer bug also returned upon pressing play again which is something I thought I fixed.
+- playtester got score of 885 and wanted it to be in the highscore under name rhi.

 # themes